AnastasiiaDali/gallery/README.md

 ## Postgress
-To run the project locally:
+To run the postgress image in docker:
 ```bash
 go docker-compose up
 ```